Agricultural Literacy Curriculum Matrix

 - Explain to your students that peanut butter is a good source of protein in our diets.
 It is processed or made from peanuts.
 Today, your students are going to learn about the peanut!

-- Read the information contained in the Background Agricultural Connections section of the lesson aloud to the students.
+- Read the information contained in the Background Agricultural Connections section of this lesson aloud to the students.
 Check student understanding by asking the assessment questions.

 - Pass out the Peanut Plant activity sheet to students.
 As a group, label the parts of the peanut plant.